 Invasive, non-native species (INNS) are plants introduced into this country from overseas, either accidentally or purposely, in the case of ornamental garden plants.
-Many INNS, such as Himalayan balsam and American skunk cabbage, thrive and spread quickly in our climate, which has a detrimental affect on native wildlife.
+Many INNS, such as Himalayan balsam and American skunk cabbage, thrive and spread quickly in our climate, which has a detrimental effect on native wildlife.

 We hold regular work parties to remove invasive species that can be handled safely and easily.